BOURNE ACADEMY SIXTH FORM

 Students must meet the minimum entry requirements for the Vocational or Combination study pathway.
 In addition, students must have GCSE Grade 4-4 in Combined Science OR Grade 4 in Biology, Chemistry or Physics (or equivalent at BTEC Level 2).

-You will look in depth at the various reasons within different life stages that some people need treatment and support to develop and maintain their independence, dignity and control.
+You will look in depth at the different life stages that some people need treatment and support to develop and maintain their independence, dignity and control.
+This course will also look into the importance of health education as well as the workings of the human body and its effect on an individuals development (P.I.E.S.).
 Studying Health and Social Care will teach you to provide physical, emotional and social support to help people at all stages of their lives.
-You will be academically challenged through the broadness of this curriculum and will face a wide range of real life scenarios that will help to prepare you for your future careers.
+You will be academically challenged through the broadness of this curriculum and will face a wide range of real life scenarios that will help to prepare you for your future career.

 It is an advantage if the subject has been studied in KS4 at GCSE/ BTEC Level 2 but not essential.
-ICT is an important part of the course, as well as a good standard of English Language.
+ICT is an important part of the course, as well as a good standard of English Language and an interest in Human Biology.

 YEAR ONE